igladun/attested-tls-proxy/README.md

 ### How it works

-This is a reverse HTTP proxy allowing a normal HTTP client to communicate with a normal HTTP server over a remote-attested TLS channel, by tunneling requests through a proxy-client and proxy-server.

 This works as follows:
 1. The source HTTP client (eg: curl or a web browser) makes an HTTP request to a proxy-client instance running locally.